Trading Basics

 Major, Minor, and Exotic Currency Pairs

 Major pairs include the most traded currencies: EUR/USD, GBP/USD, USD/JPY, USD/CHF, AUD/USD, USD/CAD, and NZD/USD.
 These offer the tightest spreads and highest liquidity.
 Minor pairs (crosses) don't include USD — examples are EUR/GBP, EUR/JPY, GBP/JPY.
 Exotic pairs combine a major currency with one from an emerging economy (USD/TRY, EUR/PLN).
-Majors account for about 80% of all forex volume and are recommended for beginners due to lower trading costs and more predictable behavior.
+Majors account for about 80% of all forex volume.

 Forex Trading Sessions